-Since 1953 Diabetes Victoria has been the leading charity and peak consumer body working to reduce the impact of diabetes.
+Since 1953, Diabetes Victoria has been the leading charity and peak consumer body working to reduce the impact of diabetes in our community.
 We support, empower and campaign for all Victorians affected by, or at risk of, diabetes.

 - the types of information we collect and hold;

 - how we use and disclose information;

 - how to access and correct information; and